Arab League–Iran relations: Syria

 During the Syrian Civil War, Iran has aided the Syrian government.
 The Guardian has claimed that in 2011 the Iranian Revolutionary Guard increased its "level of technical support and personnel support" to strengthen Syria's "ability to deal with protesters," according to one diplomat in Damascus.

 Iran reportedly assisted the Syrian government sending it riot control equipment, intelligence monitoring techniques and oil.
 It also agreed to fund a large military base at Latakia airport.
 The Daily Telegraph has claimed in 2011 that a former member of Syria's secret police reported "Iranian snipers" had been deployed in Syria to assist in the crackdown on protests.
 According to the US government, Mohsen Chizari, the Quds Force's third-in-command, has visited Syria to train security services to fight against the protestors.
 Supreme Leader Ali Khamenei, stated in regards to the uprising: "In Syria, the hand of America and Israel is evident;" and in regards to the al-Assad government: "Wherever a movement is Islamic, populist, and anti-American, we support it."

 Other Iranian officials have made similar pronouncements identifying the US government as the origin of the uprising.
 However, in late August, the Iranian government gave its "first public sign" of concern over Syrian's handling of its crisis when foreign minister Ali Akbar Salehi issued a statement including the Syrian government in the list of states he urged to "answer to the demands of its people."

+After the fall of the Assad government it is uncertain how relations will develop as an Iranian diplomat said in December 2024.